The Pacific Northwest, with its diverse landscapes and captivating scenery, has served as a backdrop for some of our favourite classics.

 Olympic National Park, Washington

 Another of our favourite Pacific Northwest movie locations is Seattle.
-Iconic locations such as Pike Place Market and the Space Needle are featured in the 1993 film; Sleepless in Seattle.
-Get a feel for Seattles iconic boat houses and the bustling restaurants, such as Athenian Seafood Restaurant & Bar, in Pike Place Market.
+Iconic locations such as Pike Place Market and the Space Needle are featured in the 1993 film Sleepless in Seattle.
+Get a feel for Seattle’s iconic boat houses and bustling restaurants, such as Athenian Seafood Restaurant & Bar, in Pike Place Market.

-What to see on your visit to Seattle?
+What will you see on your visit to Seattle?
 For spectacular city views, visit the observation deck at the Seattle Space Needle.
 Hopefully, the weather will be on your side as a clear day gives you views over the whole city and Mount Rainier.
-Chihuly Garden and Glass can be found just next door and you can get a combination ticket for both attractions.
+Chihuly Garden and Glass can be found just next door, and you can get a combination ticket to both attractions.

-Take the Washington State ferry to Bainbridge Island for around $10 per person, another great way to view the city.
+Another great way to see the city is to take the Washington State ferry to Bainbridge Island for around $10 per person.

-Pike Place Market is full of vibrance and buzz; visiting first thing can be magical as the city awakens, or a little later in the afternoon will avoid the hassle and bustle and give you a great chance to explore.
-For on-trend restaurants, stylish indie, vintage shops and craft breweries, visit Ballard, a quirky little neighbourhood along the waterfront!
+Pike Place Market is full of vibrance and buzz.
+Visiting first thing can be magical as the city awakens, or visiting a little later in the afternoon will avoid the hassle and bustle and give you a chance to explore.
+For on-trend restaurants, stylish indie and vintage shops and craft breweries, visit Ballard, a quirky little neighbourhood along the waterfront!

-Famous TV productions based in Seattle include Greys Anatomy, Twin Peaks and Frasier.
-Why not treat yourself to some airplane reading with best selling novels such as The Art of Dancing in The Rain, Where’d You Go, Bernadette and Firefly Lane which are all based in Seattle, too!
+Famous TV productions based in Seattle include Grey’s Anatomy, Twin Peaks and Frasier.
+Why not treat yourself to some in-flight reading with best-selling novels such as The Art of Dancing in The Rain, Where’d You Go, Bernadette and Firefly Lane, which are all based in Seattle, too!

 Click here to view our Road Trip Itineraries that explore Seattle…